 Three of the most influential theories that have shaped our knowledge of self-confidence are William James’ self-esteem “formula,” Bandura’s Self-Efficacy Theory, and Deci and Ryan’s Self-Determination Theory.

 Thanks to William James, we learned that self-confidence is an important predictor of success.
-His formula for self-esteem (a related, but slightly different construct than self-confidence) proposes that it is built on the foundations of two elements:
+His formula for self-esteem (a related, but slightly different, construct than self-confidence) proposes that it is built on the foundations of two elements (Nayler, 2010):

 - How we feel and what we believe about ourselves (our self-confidence/self-belief)

-- How well we actually perform (our successes; Nayler, 2010)
+- How well we actually perform (our successes)

 This concept was not a new one, but James was one of the first to lay it out in detail.
 The idea stuck and influenced the work of another important theory in the area of self-confidence and self-esteem: Bandura’s Self-Efficacy Theory.

-Bandura’s theory states that self-efficacy is built on one’s beliefs in the likelihood of future success; those who believe they have the ability to influence the events of their lives have high self-efficacy, while those who feel they are not in control and have little to no impact on what will happen to them in the future have low self-efficacy (Bandura, 1977).
+Bandura’s theory states that self-efficacy is built on one’s beliefs in the likelihood of future success; those who believe they can influence the events of their lives have high self-efficacy, while those who feel they are not in control and have little to no impact on what will happen to them in the future, have low self-efficacy (Bandura, 1977).

 Self-efficacy is focused on current beliefs about the future; while self-confidence is also concerned with beliefs about the future, there is a definite link to the past—after all, our self-confidence is built on our past experiences.

-Deci and Ryan’s drew from Bandura’s work to create their own theory on another “self-” construct: self-esteem.
-Self-Determination Theory posits that we are all born with an inherent drive to explore our environment and thrive, and that self-esteem is a result of humanity’s basic needs being met:
+Deci and Ryan drew from Bandura’s work to create their own theory on another “self-” construct: self-esteem.
+Self-Determination Theory posits that we are all born with an inherent drive to explore our environment and thrive, and that self-esteem results from humanity’s basic needs being met: